 Getting to Torrox by bus involves first getting from Málaga airport to Málaga bus station, then getting the bus from Malaga to Torrox.
-Although it may well involve a total journey time of one to two hours, it is pretty straightforward, cheap, and an enjoyable trip.
+Although it may well involve a total journey time of one to two hours, it is a pretty straightforward, cheap, and enjoyable trip.
 The buses are comfy and air-conditioned.

 Two services are operating between the city centre and the airport.

 The A Express Bus (Line 75) and The Airport Bus (C19 'Aeropuerto) leave outside the T3 arrivals area.

 Alternatively, you can take the train from the airport to the centre of Málaga.